armankhondker/ArmanKhondker/README.md

 ### Hi 👋, I'm Arman!

 - Backend Software Engineer at TikTok based in Seattle, WA.
-- 4+ years of experience, currently working on TikTok Shop.
+- Working on TikTok Shop, interested in Distrbuted Systems and AI/ML.